B2B Debt Recovery – The 6 Archetypes of Debtors

 Mr Men is a series of children’s books created by Roger Hargreaves.
 We grew up reading Mr Men books so we have used the characters from Mr Men books to make our analysis of the debtor archetypes more memorable.
-The B2B debtor archetypes that we have identified through research include:
+Here, the B2B debtors that we have identified through research include:

 One day Mr Muddle went fishing with a fisherman named George, and did the wrong things and didn’t catch any fish.
-This debtor is chronically insolvent and there will be an appointment of an insolvency practitioner.
+In this instance, this debtor is chronically insolvent and there will be an appointment of an insolvency practitioner.
 Usually there are prior indicators of insolvency before this appointment.

 2. Mr Forgetful (Incomplete evidence to support claim)

 Mr Forgetful has a short memory and forgets to pass on a message to a farmer about sheep loose in the lane.
-This is where our Client has incomplete evidence to support the claim and therefore it is difficult for our Client to properly demonstrate the claim to the other Debtor or the Debtor’s representatives.
+This is where our Client has incomplete evidence to support the claim.
+Therefore, it is difficult for our Client to properly demonstrate the claim to the other Debtor or the Debtor’s representatives.

 3. Mr Nonsense (Phoenix activity)